 Pinch off the tips regularly to encourage the plant to grow more branches and become bushier.
 Prune off the lanky, spindly and dried branches regularly to keep the plant in shape.

-Mint loves moderate temperature, it should be saved from cold drafts.
-If you live in a warm tropical climate keep it away from hot and dry air, also, you’ll need to water the plant regularly.
+Mint loves moderate temperature–it should be saved from cold air.
+If you live in a warm tropical climate, keep it away from hot and dry air.
+Also, you’ll need to water the plant regularly.
 The indoor temperature should be around at least 65-70 F (18-21 C) in the day and 55-60 F (13-15 C) in the night.

 Harvesting mint is easy.
-The best method is picking when you need.
+The best method is picking when you need it.
 Pick off the sprigs or leaves just when you need whether you’re using them for dessert or lunch.
 Never let the flowers bloom and pinch off once you see them.